elixir-tools/elixir-tools.nvim/README.md

 require("elixir").setup()
 ```

-NextLS, ElixirLS,  and credo-language-server can be enabled/disabled by setting the `enable` flag in the respective options table.
+Next LS, ElixirLS, and Credo Language Server can be enabled/disabled by setting the `enable` flag in the respective options table.

 The defaults are shown below.